DC-analysis/dclab/docs/sec_av_notation.rst

 User-defined metadata
 ---------------------
-In addition to metadata, dclab also supports the user-defined configuration section "user".
+In addition to the registered metadata keys listed above, you may also define custom metadata in the "user" section.
 This section will be stored when a file is saved and available when the file is reopened.

 **Example**: Setting some "user" metadata